pauldougan/paas-tech-docs/source/documentation/guidance/primer.md

 If your department uses the GOV.UK PaaS, you do not need to procure hosting and manage cloud infrastructure.

-GOV.UK PaaS Supports non-Crown organisations, including local authorities through an "invitation only" pilot.
-(From April 2019 )
+GOV.UK PaaS Supports non-Crown organisations, including local authorities.

 The GOV.UK PaaS platform: